amabdulr/CNWG/10-Core Writing Structures.md

    - Use the same grammatical structure for similar ideas or elements within a sentence or list to maintain consistency and clarity.

-   - **Example**: Ensure that verbs, nouns, or phrases are in the same form.
+   - **Examples for Clarification (Do Not Analyze):**: Ensure that verbs, nouns, or phrases are in the same form.